nolascojoao/aws-vpc-intro-lab/bash/README.md

 ---

-6. **Cleanup Resources:
+6. **Cleanup Resources**
-- After you have finished using the resources, you can run the cleanup script to delete everything**
+- After you have finished using the resources, you can run the cleanup script to delete everything
 ```bash
 ./cleanup.sh
 ```